mokuda2/senioryearreflection/_posts/2023-04-05-Ideals-Clash.md

 ## Section 5

 November 14, 2022.
-Gyuna and I met at the basement of the Talmage building in one of the soundproof study pods tonight.
+Gyuna and I met at the basement of the Talmage Building in one of the soundproof study pods tonight.
 She and I were stuck on a data science lab that was going to be due that night.
 Plus, I wanted to tell her more about Kent.

 “He asked me what my type of humor is, and I didn’t know how to answer that,” I said.
 “What would you say is my type of humor?”